Three Month Results

 Three Month Acquisition-Adjusted Results

-Baton Rouge, LA – August 9, 2016 - Lamar Advertising Company (Nasdaq: LAMR), a leading owner and operator of outdoor advertising and logo sign displays, announces the Company’s operating results for the second quarter ended June 30, 2016.
+Baton Rouge, LA – February 22, 2017 - Lamar Advertising Company (Nasdaq: LAMR), a leading owner and operator of outdoor advertising and logo sign displays, announces the Company’s operating results for the fourth quarter and year ended December 31, 2016.

 Acquisition-Adjusted Three Months Results

-Acquisition-adjusted net revenue for the second quarter of 2016 increased 3.5% over Acquisition-adjusted net revenue for the second quarter of 2015.
-Acquisition-adjusted EBITDA increased 5.6% as compared to Acquisition-adjusted EBITDA for the second quarter of 2015.
+Acquisition-adjusted net revenue for the fourth quarter of 2016 increased 2.0% over Acquisition-adjusted net revenue for the fourth quarter of 2015.
+Acquisition-adjusted EBITDA for the fourth quarter of 2016 increased 2.0% as compared to Acquisition-adjusted EBITDA for the fourth quarter of 2015.
 Acquisition-adjusted net revenue and Acquisition-adjusted EBITDA include adjustments to the 2015 period for acquisitions and divestitures for the same time frame as actually owned in the 2016 period.
 See “Reconciliation of Reported Basis to Acquisition-Adjusted Results”, which provides reconciliations to GAAP for Acquisition-adjusted measures.

 Forward Looking Statements